jamesascarter/RPS/README.md

 ```

-The in your browser enter localhost address specified in the command-line.
+Then in your browser enter localhost address specified in the command-line.

+### Improvements

+* Add lizard and spock to logic.
+* Complete the mutiplayer game functionality.
+Nearly completed?!